picatz/ocr/README.md

 # OCR
-> Ocular character recognition command-line utility.
+> Optical character recognition command-line utility.

 This tool is built using the [`Tesseract OCR Engine`](https://github.com/tesseract-ocr/tesseract).